sarahcorkery/16S-Amplicon-Sequence-Variant-Processing-Pipeline/README.md

 ## Step Four: Merge Paired-End Reads

 For our next step, we will merge our denoised forward and reverse reads to obtain the full denoised sequences.
-Merging is performed by aligning the denoised forward reads with the reverse-complement of the corresponding denoised reverse reads, to construct our merged “contig” sequences.
+Merging is performed by aligning the denoised forward reads with the reverse-complement of the corresponding denoised reverse reads.
+This allows dada2 to construct merged “contig” sequences.

 ```{r}
 mergers <- mergePairs(dadaFs, filtFs, dadaRs, filtRs, verbose=TRUE)